miracuthbert/laravel-multi-tenancy/README.md

 ## License

-Laravel Multi-Tenancy is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Laravel Multi-Tenancy is licensed under GPL-3.0-only.
+Please see the license file for more information.